FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 ### User stories

- In the following sections, all user stories are separated by roles, the effort for each of them is defined and they are ordered by importance, according to the MoSCoW method.
+ In the following sections, roles for every user story are described and an user story map is presented, allowing a more global view of all the user stories of this project.

+User story's mockups are present in the comments of each issue in GitHub Projects.

 <!--
 **Acceptance tests**.